rplazevedo/Codurance-Katalyst-Katas/README.md

 # Codurance-Katalyst-TDD
-Exercises on Test-Driven Development, using Python.
+Exercises on Test-Driven Development and algorythm design, using Python.